In an increasingly entitled world, is it even possible to raise grateful kids? These 7 ways will help you get started!

 I should preface this by saying that I am incredibly grateful that my parents worked hard for me and my siblings to attend college debt-free.

 But we are living in a very different world than even that of the 90s and early 2000s.
-College tuition rates have skyrocketed, and, at the same time, the understanding that a college education is not always necessary to create a viable income continues to rise.
+College tuition rates have skyrocketed.
+At the same time, the understanding that a college education is not always necessary to create a viable income continues to rise.

 The truth is that it wasn’t too many years ago that we were barely feeding ourselves each month–much less setting aside funds for our girls’ college.